totem-tech/documentation/nodes-docs/howto-setup-nodes.md

 The setup was performed on Linux Ubuntu 22.04 and can be used on VPS/droplets from various service providers.

+### Support

+If you come across issues or need help, please reach out to us on [Telegram](https://t.me/totemchat), [Discord](https://discord.gg/TXPKJTAGvt) or <a href="mailto:support@totemaccounting.com?subject=Totem Docs: Help running my Node">email</a>.

+## Scope of the document

 In this document we will go through the various node types that exist for KAPEX and how to configure them.
+The intended audience are Exchanges, Validators (Collators), Archivists, Blockchain Indexers (block explorers etc...) and all other parties interested in supporting the KAPEX Parachain Network.

 The node types are:

 * Boot Node